iBridges-for-iRODS/iBridges/docs/source/irods_search.rst

 Search data by Path
 -------------------

-In the example below we search for a data object by ites path.
+In the example below we search for a data object by its path.
-The path can be an IrodsPath or a string:
+The path can be an :code:`IrodsPath` or a string:

 .. code-block:: python